 The concept can be applied in a multitude of ways to innovate the face-to-face shopping experience.
 Businesses like Nordstrom have utilized their brick-and-mortar sites by having them support the online component of their shop.
 This allows the customers to make their purchases online while giving them the opportunity to return these purchases within the provided time.

-Additionally, cross-channel retailing also allows the customers to try out items such as clothing or makeup in physical stores before they can make their purchases with their phones.
+Additionally, cross-channel retailing also allows customers to try out items such as clothing or makeup in physical stores before they can make their purchases with their phones.
 This technique not only makes it convenient for the customers, but it also lessens long wait times in order to make purchases.

 Try Experiential Retail

 While it is understood that most consumers prefer online shopping due to convenience, there are still plenty of people who like going to brick-and-mortar locations for a more physical experience.
-They want to see what the item offers beyond words on screen and be able to test some out.
+They want to see what the item offers beyond words on the screen and be able to test some out.

 Retailers need to understand the importance of tailoring an interactive shopping experience that is pleasant, memorable, and appeals to all five senses.
-Doing so requires a complex understanding of the customers’ shopping endeavors, which can also be integrated in marketing strategies across all channels.
+Doing so requires a complex understanding of the customers’ shopping endeavors, which can also be integrated into marketing strategies across all channels.